-Material-based writing FAQ (for the Fachabitur in Bavaria)
+Material-based writing FAQ

-Disclaimer: Different schools may have slightly different requirements.
+Disclaimer: Different schools may have different requirements.
 Check with your teacher if they agree with the answers below.

 What is the structure of a material-based writing assignment?